boileh/OpenCore-Legacy-Patcher-for-tahoe/README.md

 Noteworthy features of OpenCore Legacy Patcher:

-* Support for macOS Big Sur, Monterey, Ventura, Sonoma and Sequoia
+* Support for macOS Big Sur, Monterey, Ventura, Sonoma, Sequoia and Tahoe(Not complete!!!)
 * Native Over the Air (OTA) System Updates
 * Supports Penryn and newer Macs
 * Full support for WPA Wi-Fi and Personal Hotspot on BCM943224 and newer wireless chipsets